Liz Katz Poses On A Treadmill While Wearing Revealing ‘Naruto’-Inspired Costume In Latest Instagram Update

 “I would, except I’m outta shape, including no endurance so… Gotta ask someone else, Lizzie,” added another Instagram user.

-Many of Liz’s followers also proceeded to shower her with compliments.
+Many of Liz’s followers also showered her with compliments.

-“Could you be any more attractive… your face is gorgeous,” gushed a fan.
+“Could you be any more attractive… your face is gorgeous,” a fan gushed.

-“So beautiful,” chimed in a different devotee, adding a smiling face and heart-eye emoji to the comment.
+“So beautiful,” a different devotee remarked, adding a smiling face and heart-eye emoji to the comment.

-The sizzling snap appears to be a fan favorite as it soon racked up more than 54,000 likes.
+The sizzling snap appeared to be a fan favorite, as it soon racked up more than 54,000 likes.

-As fans are aware, the 31-year-old has a tendency to upload photos of herself cosplaying as popular characters from television series, movies, and video games.
-Recently, she posted a provocative picture, in which she dressed as a NSFW version of Chuckie Finster from the Nickelodeon show Rugrats.
+As fans are aware, the 31-year-old often uploads photos of herself cosplaying as popular characters from television shows, movies, and video games.
+Recently, she posted a provocative picture in which she dressed as an NSFW version of Chuckie Finster from the Nickelodeon show Rugrats.
 That post has been liked over 70,000 times since it was shared.